bobfrank1/bobfrank1.github.io/publications.md

 ### Language Acquisition and Processing

-[Karl Mulligan](https://karlmulligan.github.io), Robert Frank, and [Tal Linzen](http://tallinzen.net).
+[Karl Mulligan](https://karlmulligan.github.io), Robert Frank and [Tal Linzen](http://tallinzen.net).
 2021.
 [Structure Here, Bias There: Hierarchical Generalization by Jointly Learning Syntactic Transformations](https://scholarworks.umass.edu/scil/vol4/iss1/13).
 In *Proceedings of the Society for Computation in Linguistics*.

 Robert Frank and [Jackson Petty](https://jacksonpetty.org).
 2020.
 [Sequence-to-Sequence Networks Learn the Meaning of Reﬂexive Anaphora](hhttps://arxiv.org/abs/2011.00682).
 In *Proceedings of the Third Workshop on Computational Models of Reference, Anaphora and Coreference (CRAC 2020)*.